 But why wait to switch to sunscreens that are safer for our coral reefs and marine life?
 It’s easier than ever to switch to sunscreens that are free of oxybenzone, octinoxate, avobenzone and octocrylene.
 Let us help you get started.

 It’s easy to make the switch to safer-for-the-reef sunscreen.
 Check out our short video.

 Oxybenzone and octinoxate cause developing corals to bleach, baby corals to die, and lead to genetic damage in corals and other organisms, reported a study published in the journal Archives of Environmental Contamination and Toxicology in 2015.
 The study also found both chemicals can increase reproductive diseases in creatures from sea urchins to parrotfish and mammal species similar to the Hawaiian monk seal.

 Oxybenzone has a toxic effect on corals at a concentration of 62 parts per trillion – equivalent to one drop in six-and-a-half Olympic-size swimming pools.
 Up to 6,000 tons of sunscreen are estimated to wash into coral reefs around the globe each year.
 Rather than being evenly distributed, much of that sunscreen is concentrated at popular diving, swimming, and snorkeling sites.

 How to switch to safer-for-the-reefs alternatives

-1. Check the ingredient list on your current sunscreen and toss out products that contain oxybenzone and octinoxate.
-Shop carefully for replacements, avoiding products with oxybenzone and octinoxate.
-Some (but not all) of the sunscreen products developed specifically for babies are free of oxybenzone and octinoxate.
+1. Check the ingredient list on your current sunscreen and toss out products that contain oxybenzone octinoxate, avobenzone and octocrylene.
+Shop carefully for replacements.
+Some (but not all) of the sunscreen products developed specifically for babies are free of these chemicals.